SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 Create a hosted collector, following the instructions on [Configure a Hosted Collector](https://help.sumologic.com/03Send-Data/Hosted-Collectors/Configure-a-Hosted-Collector) in Sumo help.
 (If you already have a Sumo hosted collector that you want to use, skip this step.)

-Create seveb HTTP sources on the collector you created in the previous step, one for each of the Kubernetes components that report metrics in this solution:
+Create seven HTTP sources on the collector you created in the previous step, one for each of the Kubernetes components that report metrics in this solution:

-* API server
+* api-server
-* Kubelet
+* kubelet
-* Controller Manager
+* controller-manager
-* Scheduler
+* scheduler
 * kube-state-metrics
 * node-exporter
 * default